 Fault tolerance mechanisms in wireless sensor networks as described in [11] are divided into three main classes: Redundancy Based; Clustering Based; and Deployment Based.
 Specific techniques are used in each of these groups.
 For example, in cluster based wireless sensor networks the recovery techniques are different compared to the other classes.
 In these networks, nodes are divided into two types: Cluster Head; and Non-Cluster Head.
-Cluster Head nodes are abbreviated as CH and the Non-Cluster Head nodes are abbreviated as NCH.
-Cluster Head nodes are more important than Non-Cluster Head nodes because they contain the latest aggregated data.
+Cluster Head nodes are abbreviated as CH and the Non-Cluster Head nodes are more important than Non-Cluster Head nodes because they contain the latest aggregated data.